SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 ### Theoretical Analysis

 In this section, you will analyze your recursive algorithm.
-If you spend more than 5-10 minutes on this section, look at the solution provided below and move on.

 1. State a recurrence relation $T(n)$ for the worst-case time complexity of your recursive algorithm.
 Record your answer under